gabrielecola/BayesianApproach_CO2/BayesianApproach_CO2.md

 In order to compare the quality of the posterior predictions of two model we adopted $elpd$

-The $elpd$ is the theoretical expected log pointwise predictive density
+The **elpd** is the theoretical expected log pointwise predictive density

 $$ E[log \ p(y_{pred}|y_{1}M_{1})]=\int_{pred}p_{y}(y_{pred})\ log \ p(y_{pred}|y_{1},M_{1})dy_{pred}$$
 The intuition behind Equation is that we are evaluating the predictive distribution of $M_{1}$